snowdrop/vertx-spring-boot/vertx-spring-boot-samples/vertx-spring-boot-sample-http-oauth/README.md

 ## Vert.x HTTP OAuth 2 example

-This example demonstrates how to GitHub authentication service in Vert.x WebFlux application.
+This example demonstrates how to use GitHub authentication service in Vert.x WebFlux application.

 > Because of Spring Security implementation details, Reactor Netty client is required aside to Vert.x integration.